bantex01/ss_grafana/README.md

-# AutoGraf Claude - SRE Monitoring & Alerting
+# AutoGraf - SRE Monitoring & Alerting

 An automated SRE (Site Reliability Engineering) monitoring solution that generates Grafana dashboards, recording rules, and alerting rules for Grafana Cloud using Terraform.
 This project implements SLI/SLO-based monitoring with multi-burn-rate alerting.